 - You can directly buy a real estate property of your choice i.e., residential or commercial.

 - You directly invest in a property through partnership firms.

 This business allows investors to make money through rental income investment.
 You can also earn money through the profits generated from any business activity carried in a particular field.
 It even allows you to make money on the appreciation of the assets held.
-As the price increases over time, resulting in a considerable amount of return over the assets.
+As the price increases over time, resulting in a considerable amount of return on the assets.